safespring/docs/content/storage/s3-advanced.md

 signing mechanism to use HTTPS instead of HTTP which you need in Safespring's platform since HTTP is not allowed.

-Let's say that the owner has a configuration file called owner-s3.cfg where those variables are set and wants to create a pre-signed url for the object s3://bucket/testfile which is valid for 24 hours (or 86400 secoonds).
+Let's say that the owner has a configuration file called owner-s3.cfg where those variables are set and wants to create a pre-signed url for the object **s3://bucket/testfile** which is valid for 24 hours (or 86400 seconds).

 The command to issue is the following: